cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 - Group: edwards448 {{!RFC8032}}
   - SerializeElement: Implemented as specified in {{!RFC8032, Section 5.2.2}}.
   - DeserializeElement: Implemented as specified in {{!RFC8032, Section 5.2.3}}.
+    Additionally, this function validates that the resulting element is not the group identity element.
+  - SerializeScalar: Implemented by outputting the little-endian 48-byte encoding of the Scalar value.
+  - DeserializeScalar: Implemented by attempting to deserialize a Scalar from a 48-byte string.
+This function can fail if the input does not represent a Scalar between the value 0 and `G.Order() - 1`.
 - Hash (`H`): SHAKE256, and Nh = 117.
   - H1(m): Implemented by computing H("rho" || m), interpreting the lower
     57 bytes as a little-endian integer, and reducing the resulting integer modulo